PUGX/PUGXAutoCompleterBundle/docs/index.md

 As alternative, you can use [Select2](https://select2.github.io/) in place of jQuery UI.
 Note that Select2 version 4 is not supported.

-Installation and configuration of these JavaScript libraries is up to you.
+Installation and configuration of such JavaScript libraries is up to you.

 If you prefer to see real code in action, you can find it in [this sandbox project](https://github.com/garak/AutoCompleterSandbox).